Enc3yptedDegenExt/Enc3yptedDegenExt/README.md

 *   🌍  I'm based in India 🇮🇳
 *   ✉️  You can contact me at [gurusakharwade@gmail.com](mailto:gurusakharwade@gmail.com)
-*   🧠  I'm learning DSA, ReactJs, Ethical Hacking, Cyber Security
+*   🧠  I'm learning DSA
 *   ⚡  I'm not your friend

 ### Skills